cher-nov/Gena/README.md

 4. If an error occurrs, the vector remains valid and unchanged.
 5. A vector storage never gets reduced, unless `gvec_shrink()` is called.
 6. A *reference* is just a pointer.
-7. So-called *"vector of void"* type, `gvec_t`, is just a vector of untyped memory chunks.
+7. So-called *"vector of void"* type, `gvec_h`, is just a vector of untyped memory chunks.

 ## Usage

 By default, library provides only the next set of functions:

-1. Functions to manage `gvec_t`.
+1. Functions to manage `gvec_h`.
 They are basic for functions that will be specialized.
 2. General-purpose functions (i.e. those that don't take or return values of user type, like as `gvec_erase()` and `gvec_free()`).
 3. Instantiation macros.